PrasadBabarendaGamage/bioengineering-toolbox/docs/source/python_2_faq.rst

     os.path.join(path, *paths)
     os.path.split(path) # returns (head, tail) where tail is the last pathname component

+    # Check if a directory exists and create it if necessary
+    if not os.path.exists(directory):
+        os.makedirs(directory)

     import shutil
     shutil.copyfile(src, dst) # dst must be the complete target file name shutil.copy(src, dst) # dst can be a directory